How to Become a Process Server in Tennessee (A Step-by-Step Guide with Tips)

 Step 3: Learn Tennessee’s Legal Service Requirements

-You must also complete and sign a Return of Service or Affidavit of Service and return it to the court.
+After service completion you must file the Return of Service or Affidavit of Service and submit it to the court.

 Step 4: Gain Experience or Work With a Legal Support Agency